-Civil Rights Lawyer in Shreveport and Bossier City
+Civil Rights Lawyer - Shreveport & Bossier City

 Everyone in the United States possesses rights and privileges that they are entitled to under the law.
 These rights work to ensure the safety, freedom, and ability to live comfortably and free from discrimination for all Americans.
 Individual rights and liberties are believed sacred in the United States.
 Therefore, the protection and indoctrination of civil rights is an important component of this country’s democratic principles.
 Unfortunately, as with most laws and legislation, civil rights can and often will be broken.
 Politicians, law enforcement agencies, hate groups, and other organizations in this country target and violate these protected rights on a daily basis.

-Bossier civil rights attorney Michael J. Vergis fights for justice for his clients in every case he handles, and this is especially obvious in his civil rights practice.
-Michael J. Vergis and his staff are ready to fight for you if your rights have been infringed upon in any way.
+Bossier City civil rights attorney Michael J. Vergis fights for justice for his clients in every case he handles and is ready to fight for you if your rights have been infringed upon in any way.
 Call the general practice law firm of Michael J. Vergis, Attorney at Law at (318) 698-3724 to schedule your free consultation today.

-Civil rights refer to an essential set of rights designed to protect people from unfair treatment.
+Civil rights are an essential set of rights designed to protect American citizens from unfair treatment.
 Based on legally protected characteristics, they encompass the right to equal treatment—free from discrimination—in a variety of settings, including education, employment, housing, public accommodations, and more.

 You can find legislation for civil rights at both the federal and state levels.
 The majority of laws protecting and regulating civil rights are enacted at the federal level, such as the following: